topi314/Reddit-Discord-Bot/README.md

 Simple webhook based bot delivering Reddit posts into your Discord Server

 The bot does not require any permissions and can't do anything in your Discord.
-With that it's safe to add!
+With that it's safe to use!

 # Setup